 Lertkiat Chongjirajitra, a Thailand Yamaha Trumpet Artist, is currently a Principal Trumpet of Bangkok Symphony, Galyani Vadhana Institute and Siam Philharmonic Orchestras as well as a Trumpet Professor and Assistant Dean for Activity Affairs at Faculty of Music, Silpakorn University.
 Lertkiat is also a founded member, leader and manager of Bangkok Brass Quintet since 1999, a member of Paramount Brass and Trumpet & Brass Coach for Thai Youth Orchestra for 9 years since 1998, and Trumpet Instructor at The Faculty of Education, Chulalongkorn University since 2003.
 He also serves as a Music Director and the Conductor of the Bangkok Silpakorn Wind Orchestra that he has found in 2008.

-Now retired from active tuba playing, Mr. Cummings concentrates on composing and arranging and his music has been throughout the world by such prominent artists and ensembles as Harvey Phillips, Mark Nelson, Mary Ann Craig, Fritz Kaenzig, Dennis Askew, Kenyon Wilson, Susan Bradley, Susan Nigro, James J. Pellerite, Lindsey Bartlett, Lawrence Gwozdz, Philip Black, Tony Clements, David Deason, Carson Cooman, Janet Polk, Jae Young Heo, San Jose (CA) Chamber Orchestra, Bowling Green State University Euphonium-Tuba Ensemble, Colonial Tuba Quartet, Meridian Arts Ensemble Brass Quintet, St. John’s Brass Quintet, Prima Toni, Tokyo Bari-Tuba Ensemble, University of Michigan Euphonium-Tuba Ensemble, New Castle Brass Ensemble, Harmonious Brass Choir, University of New Hampshire Concert Choir, University of the Pacific Wind Ensemble, University of Memphis Concert Band, Sacramento State University Wind Ensemble, University of North Carolina – Greensboro TubaBand, Georgia Honors Euphonium-Tuba Choir, and The Chicago Symphonic Wind Ensemble.
-Many of his original and arranged compositions have been recorded on the Channel Classics, Crystal and Mark record labels.
+Barton Cummings (1946-2014) enjoyed a distinguished international musical career.
+Recognized as an author, composer, conductor, educator and performing artist, he pursued these activities successfully for more than forty years.
+His consistent and scholarly writing have produced three books, more than four hundred articles, scores of reviews and several editorship positions.
+His work is constantly cited in articles, books and dissertations by other authors.
+The music of Barton Cummings has been performed throughout the world by such prominent artists and ensembles as Harvey Phillips, Mark Nelson, Mary Ann Craig, Fritz Kaenzig, Dennis Askew, Susan Bradley, Susan Nigro, Tony Clements, David Deason, Carson Cooman, Janet Polk, Jae Young Heo, San Jose (CA) Chamber Orchestra, Bowling Green State University Euphonium-Tuba Ensemble, Colonial Tuba Quartet, Meridian Arts Ensemble Brass Quintet, St. John’s Brass Quintet, Prima Toni, Tokyo Bari-Tuba Ensemble, University of Michigan Euphonium-Tuba Ensemble, New Castle Brass Ensemble, Harmonious Brass Choir, University of New Hampshire Concert Choir, University of the Pacific Wind Ensemble, University of North Carolina – Greensboro TubaBand, and the Georgia Honors Euphonium-Tuba Choir.
+Mr. Cummings had retired and lived in the San Francisco Bay Area until his death in 2014.

 Brad Cutcliffe has written extensively for nearly every genre of contemporary concert music and his works have been performed across the nation.
 Among his works are a piano concerto, a chamber opera, and numerous orchestral pieces including Recordare, a work commemorating the victims of September 11.
 He is proud of his six seasons as composer-in-residence with the Kansas City-based Northland Symphony Orchestra.